cnarruda/grind-be-gone/README.md

 Just some tunings to help ease the grind (and expedite your way to godhood).

-- New wish: type 'reroll' (without the single quotes) to reroll most boring stuff like brain brine and eater's nectar result.
+- New wish: type 'reroll' (without the single quotes) to execute the XRL.World.GameObject.PermuteRandomMutationBuys() method (reset seed to mutations, brain brine, eaters' nectar and drop of nectar).

-- Gave some new cool items to our friend Tam the Dromad Merchant
+- Gave some guaranteed items to Tam, dromad merchant (every trade interaction gives them).

 - Increased to 100% the chance to absorb Ego when killing the Esper hunters.

 - Added option to choose outcome of Brain Brine consumption.

+- Added option to choose outcome when aplying Eaters' nectar injector.

 # *Installation*